-Each Centre selects its own examiner to conduct and assess the Speaking Test.
-This is normally a teacher from within the languages department, but could be someone local from outside the Centre.
+Each centre selects its own examiner to conduct and assess the Speaking test.
+This is normally a teacher from within the languages department, but could be someone local from outside the centre.

-In the interests of standardisation, only one examiner should be appointed per Centre.
-Where a Centre wishes to use (an) additional examiner(s) because it has large numbers of candidates, permission to do so must be sought from the Languages Group at Cambridge well before the start of each Speaking Test period.
-Permission to use more than one examiner will only be granted on the understanding that examiners at the Centre work together to ensure a common approach to the conduct of the Speaking Test and the application of the mark scheme.
-The sample that the Centre submits to Cambridge should include the work of each examiner and a Working Mark Sheet should be submitted for each examiner, with candidate names and numbers clearly entered.
+Where possible, you should only use one examiner.
+If you have a large number of candidates for the Speaking test, you may use more than one examiner on the understanding that examiners at the centre work together to ensure a common approach to the conduct of the Speaking test and the application of the mark scheme.
+The sample that the centre submits to Cambridge International should include the work of each examiner and a Working Mark Sheet should be submitted for each examiner, with candidate names and numbers clearly entered.